 She was worried.
 Was there an alternative she was overlooking?
 We were her friends.
 We talked it through.

-What I noticed that morning from the emotional energy we each carried, was that our worries weighed the same, even though a bystander would notice that each worry was based on money.
+What I noticed that morning from the emotional energy we each carried, was that our worries weighed the same, even though a bystander would notice that each worry was based on a different amount of money.
 A shortfall of about $100 weighed the same as a shortfall of about a quarter of a million dollars which weighed the same as an abundance of disposable income.

 Worry, I noticed, expands to fill the available space, so the trick is not to allow it any.
 Or, as I often express it these days whenever it is appropriate, “There are two ways to do this.
 One is to worry, the other is to not worry.”